poult-lab/daily-word/english_words_ learning.md

 "the feeling of liking or loving sb/sth very much and caring about them"

 [noun] Anne had two men trying to win her affections. "a person's feelings of love"

-14.lean /liːn/

-[v]  Sit up, children!
-Don't lean over the table!

-"to bend or move from a vertical position" "靠"

-[adj] a lean, muscular body.

-"without much flesh; thin and fit"

-[n] "the part of meat that has little or no fat"